microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the ``edit_query_time`` function to set/change the time range used
-by queries.
+by pivot queries.

-With no parameters it defaults to a period of
+With no parameters it displays (and allows you to change) the current
+time range.
+This time range defaults to:

 -  start == [*UtcNow - 1 day*]
 -  end == [*UtcNow*]

+where *UtcNow* is the time when *MSTICPy* was initialized.

-Alternatively, you can specify a timespan for the QueryTime UI, using
+You can specify a different timespan for the QueryTime UI, using
 the :py:class:`TimeSpan<msticpy.common.timespan.TimeSpan>` class.
+This will change the pivot internal time range *and* display
+the QueryTime editor, where you can tweak the time range.

-See :py:meth:`edit_query_time<msticpy.datamodel.pivot.Pivot.edit_query_time>`
+See :py:meth:`edit_query_time<msticpy.init.pivot.pivot.Pivot.edit_query_time>`

 .. code:: ipython3

     from msticpy.common.timespan import TimeSpan
     ts = TimeSpan(start="2020-10-01", period="1d")
-    Pivot.current.edit_query_time(timespan=ts)
+    mp.pivot.edit_query_time(timespan=ts)

 .. figure:: _static/pivot_query_time.png